lizconlan/hh-search-mkII/README.md

 ## Notes

-* Start and stop solr using the rake tasks (if stuck, kill the process and start again)
+* In development/test, start and stop solr using the rake tasks (if stuck, kill the process and start again)
-* Hacked to work with Ruby 1.9.x and ActiveRecord 3.2.x
+* Codebase hacked to work with Ruby 1.9.x and ActiveRecord 3.2.x
+* Acts As Solr hacked to run Solr 3.6.2